kubantjan/fast-form/README.md

     ...
  ...
 ```
-and then run `emnist-neural-network.ipynb` in jupyter notebook.
+and then run `field_recognizer/emnist-neural-network.ipynb` in jupyter notebook.

 ## Example form configuration - JSON